Food safety and food poisoning

 How to prepare and cook food safely at home

-Advice on how to store, prepare and cook food safely to help minimise the risk of food poisoning can be found on the NHS website:
+For advice on how to store food & leftovers, and how to prepare & cook food safely to help minimise the risk of food poisoning, see:

 Investigating causes of food poisoning and food-borne illness